Tiinker

 Q. What sort of marketing you are using to spread the word?

-A. Word of mouth is working ok for us now.
+A. Word of mouth is working okay for us now.

 Q. How are you measuring the success of your venture?
-Are their any special mechanisms/tools are in place to monitor the progress?
+Are there any special mechanisms/tools in place to monitor the progress?

 A. Tracking website usage, nothing out of the ordinary.

 Q. What is the monetizing/revenue model?
-Is their any new model, which is being tried?
+Is there any new model, which is being tried?

 A. Advertising.
-Since we're targetting content to users we'll target ads
+Since we're targeting content to users we'll target ads

 similarly.